-If you have the underlying VPC, subnets, security group, and EC2 instances ready like I had, you may add a load balancer to the stack in a 4 step process.
-Here’s the link to my Github repository with the complete code (please note, it’s not the main branch).
+If you have the underlying VPC, subnets, security group, and EC2 instances ready like I had, you may add a load balancer to the stack in a 4-step process.
+Here’s the link to my Github repository with the complete code.

 Step 1: Create a target group